 Event and Road Closure Information

-Event activities will take place in the Madison-MacDonald Observatory and the NESB building (denoted by the blue arrows).
+Event activities will take place in the Madison-MacDonald Observatory (MMO) and the Natural and Environmental Sciences Building (NESB).
+These locations are denoted by the blue arrows on the map.
 Please note East Drive will be closed in front of the observatory, so that we can enhance your observation experience.
 On the map, the red lines designate where the street will be closed.

-Activities start at 8:00 p.m. and celestial observing will begin at sundown, after 9:00 p.m.
-Hands-on activities will be hosted in both the Observatory and the NESB building.
+We will host this event rain or shine.
+Indoor activities start at 8:00 p.m. and celestial observing will begin at sundown, after 9:00 p.m.